Regressive Tax Example

 Thus in case of the regressive tax, the rate of tax or the total tax remains the same and does not change with the increase in the level of income of the individual.
 It typically places a large burden on the people earning low income in the economy than the high-income earner group.
 On average, the regressive tax system is not favored, and different steps to move in the direction of the progressive tax have been considered by the government officials and the different policymakers.
 Some countries have eliminated the sales tax on some basic necessities items such as food as more amounts are being spent by the low-income section of the country on food than the high-income group.

 Other countries adopted the system to send the checks for giving a rebate on tax if they fall below a certain level of income bracket.

-This has been a guide to regressive tax examples, Here we discuss the top 4 examples of regressive tax including property tax, sin tax, sales tax, user fees, etc. You can learn more about accounting from the following articles –
+This article has been a guide to regressive tax examples.
+Here we discuss the top 4 examples of a regressive tax, including property tax, sin tax, sales tax, user fees, etc. You can learn more about accounting from the following articles –